Order of Visit: High Point #49

 - The Trail Canyon Trailhead is located further east into Esmerelda County, Nevada.
 Getting to this trailhead requires visitors to travel 14 miles down a dirt road (or double the distance).
 Moreover, the route up to the summit from the trailhead is steeper with roughly 4,160 feet of vertical gain in just 3.6 miles.

-The dirt road itself was in decent condition.
+As it turns out, the dirt road itself was in decent condition.
 But the thick, overgrown brush growing on either side of the route made me cringe whenever I heard the sound of branches scraping on both sides of my SUV’s glossy paint coat.

 As we pressed our way deeper into the canyon, a weathered wooden sign welcomed us to the Boundary Peak Wildernss and the Inyo National Forest.
 This confirmed that we were generally in the right area, but we still couldn’t quite see Boundary Peak itself.